cs4241-19a/a4-creativecoding/README.md

 ## Technical Achievements
 - **Tech Achievement 1**: I evaluated multiple build tools and determined the best one for my use case
-- **Tech Achievement 2**: My audiovisualizer uses both FFT and amplitude analysis to drive visualization.
+- **Tech Achievement 2**: Created a singleton game manager instead of using a global
 - **Tech Achievement 3**: I optimized the efficiency of my reaction-diffusion algorithm by...
 - **Tech Achievement 4**: I visualized the dataset X using three different visualization technqiues provided by D3, andprovided